In theory, losing body fat and building your perfect physique shouldn’t be complicated…

 Right up there with coconut oil, avocados have been recently crowned a superfood.

 And, right up there with coconut oil, they also need to be addressed with a hint of caution if you’re trying to drop body fat.

 Firstly, yes, avocados are awesome.
 They’re chock full of healthy fats, fibre and energy-boosting nutrients.

 But a single medium avo?
 Contains between 250 and 300 calories.

-If you think of it as a fruit, than that’s over double the average banana.
+If you think of it as a fruit, then that’s over double the average banana.

-Once again I think it’s important to state that avocados, alongside everything on this list can be a part of a healthy diet, in fact I’d encourage their consumption!
+Once again I think it’s important to state that avocados, alongside everything on this list, can be a part of a healthy diet.
+And in fact, I’d encourage their consumption!

 Yes, guacamole is delicious.
 But, if the guac adds up to 3 avocados eaten in a single ‘snack’?
 That’s up to 900 calories.